 How we work

-At BigBinary, we work differently and care about uninterrupted time and stuff like that.
-We have written here what has worked for us for the last 12+ years.
+At BigBinary, we work differently and care about uninterrupted time, async work, ability to read etc. We have written here what has worked for us for the last 12+ years.

 Remote first